1. Introduction

 public object data;

-public Entry(Entry next, object data) {
+Entry(Entry next, object data) {

 this.next = next;